Entrop

-The Entrop was a Dutch automobile manufactured by a cycle company in 's Gravenmoer in 1909.
-The firm produced over 1500 bicycles, but only four cars.
+The Entrop was a Dutch bicyle and car manufacturer, founded 1909 in 's Gravenmoer.
+The firm produced over 1500 bicycles, and only four cars.

 The car was powered by an air-cooled engine mounted behind the single front wheel.
 It weighed 400 kg, and used lever steering.
 There were two engines available: a single-cylinder 417 cc engine, and a two-cylinder 813 cc engine.